rolod0x/rolod0x/readme.md

 ### 🛠 Build locally

 1. Checkout the copied repository to your local machine eg. with `git clone https://github.com/my-username/my-awesome-extension/`
-1. Run `npm install` to install all required dependencies
+1. Run `yarn install` to install all required dependencies
-1. Run `npm run build`
+1. Run `yarn build`

 The build step will create the `distribution` folder, this folder will contain the generated extension.